b9sk/symfony-postgres-docker/README.md

 # docker compose for Symfony 5 with Postgresql 12
-A simple docker wrapper for Symfony 4.4.* with symfony binary.
-Initially composed by https://phpdocker.io/generator
+A simple docker wrapper for Symfony 4.4.*|5 with symfony binary.

 ## Usage
 - install Docker and docker-compose